stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Donor.** The donor of the item.
 Note: As of the Quesnelia release, this field has been disabled and will be deprecated in 2025.
 Please create donor records from the Organizations app.
 Use the [Donor information](#donor-information) accordion below to add donors to the POL.
 *   **Selector.** The person who chose the item.
 *   **Requester.** The person who requested the item.
+*   **Claiming active.** If this item is eligible for claiming with the vendor, check this box.
+This will activate the **Claiming interval** field.
+*   **Claiming interval.** This field will be autofilled if the corresponding field is configured on the associated vendor record, but may be overridden on the individual purchase order line.
+Enter the desired interval in days.
 *   **Cancellation restriction.** If there is a cancellation restriction on the item, select the **Cancellation restriction** checkbox.
 *   **Rush.** If the item needs rush processing, select the **Rush** checkbox.
 This indicator will appear in the Receiving app.
 *   **Collection.** If the item is part of a collection, select the **Collection** checkbox.